actions/stale/README.md

 Automatically remove the stale label when the issues or the pull requests are updated (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`).

 Default value: `true`
+Required Permission: `issues: write` and `pull-requests: write`

 #### remove-issue-stale-when-updated

 Override [remove-stale-when-updated](#remove-stale-when-updated) but only to automatically remove the stale label when the issues are updated (based on [GitHub issue](https://docs.github.com/en/rest/reference/issues) field `updated_at`).

 Default value: unset
+Required Permission: `issues: write`

 #### remove-pr-stale-when-updated